 Support staff are covered by the National Joint Council (NJC) conditions of service and local conditions of service.
 The Governing Body and Head teacher will determine the number and structure of the support staff within the school.

-The Governing Body will ensure that support staff salaries are determined via the Spinal column points as provided by Schools HR.
+The Governing Body will ensure that support staff salaries are determined via the Spinal Column Points.

 6. BASIC PAY DETERMINATION ON APPOINTMENT